ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 <div class="console-output">"isreissuance": false,
 </div>

 This indicates that both entries in the list are original issuances and not reissuances.
 More on this soon.
 You'll also see that the newly issued asset does not have an "assetlabel".

-Asset labels are not part of network protocol consensus and are local only to each node.
+#### Note: Asset labels are **not** part of network protocol consensus and are local only to each node.
+You should not rely on them for transaction processing but instead use the asset's hex value, which is shared across the network.

 You can set the label by assigning it against the hex identifier of the asset.
 This can be done in the relevant elements.conf file by adding a line:

 <div class="console-output">assetdir=asset_hex_here:your_label_here
 </div>